 As you go, avoid punishments (like spraying your cat with a water bottle), as this can drive up your cat’s stress and anxiety and may even damage your relationship with her.
 Instead, use positive reinforcement for good behavior with lots of rewards.

-To prep for cat training, make sure you have a bag filled with treats, such as Nutrisentials® Lean Treats for Cats, made with real, skinless chicken; a marker (like a clicker, finger snap, or go-to phrase like “good kitty!” to ID good behavior), and a distraction-free area.
+To prep for cat training, make sure you have a bag filled with treats, such as Nutrisentials® Lean Treats for Cats, made with real, skinless chicken; a marker (like a clicker, finger snap, or go-to phrase like “good kitty!” to ID good behavior); and a distraction-free area.
 This area should be indoors, without other animals, people, activity, or sounds.
 Then, you’re ready to get started.

 How to Train a Cat to Sit